sass-mq/sass-mq/README.md

     $from: false,
     $until: desktop,
     $and: false,
-    $media-type: $mq-media-type // defaults to 'all'
+    $media-type: $media-type // defaults to 'all'
 ) {
     .foo {}
 }